LydiaOs/FlightTicketBooking/FlightTicketManagement/README.md

 1. Users can search available flights.
 1. Users can make a booking, view current bookings, and modify and cancel a booking, if needed.
 1. Users can see airport details for the airlines associated with their flight(s).
+1. User are able to select a specific Flight and go ahead and complete Ticket Booking by providing below details
+ Select a specific seat.
+ Opt for Meal(Veg/Non veg), it may be possible that some Flights do not offer Meal.
+ Apply Discount Coupon code
+ Select Seat Number(s)
 #### Features for Administrators
+1. Admin shall be able to login/logout.
+1. There can be pre-defined username/password for Admin.
-1. Administrators can view all details for flights, schedules, and routes.
+1. Admin can view all details for flights, schedules, and routes.
-1. Administrators can add, modify, and cancel flights, schedules, and routes.
+1. Admin can add, modify, and cancel flights, schedules, and routes.
+1. Admin shall be able to Block an Airline.
+1. Admin shall be able to list, add, update, delete Discount coupons.